Freeboardtortoise/TkTUI/tkurses/README.md

 # TKurses

-tkurses is a library for
+tkurses is a library for tkinter like interface in curses

+## Documentation